9 FAM 402.14

 9 FAM 402.14-4 Definitions

-The DHS uses the following definitions in adjudicating P petitions:
+The Department of Homeland Security uses the following definitions in adjudicating P petitions:

 (1) "Arts" includes fields of creative activity or endeavor such as, but not limited to, fine arts, visual arts, and performing arts;